MouseLand/cellpose-napari/README.md

 ## Installation

 Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3** and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.

-You can install `cellpose-napari` via [pip]:
+Install `napari` with pip: `pip install napari[all]`.
+Then install `cellpose-napari` via [pip]:

     pip install cellpose-napari